Small businesses need to take advantage of every online marketing opportunity available, no matter how small.

 If you are a hosting customer of ours, we can help you set up your HTTPS - simply purchase here and we'll get you set up quickly.

-If you are not a hosting customer of ours (and why not?!) we recommend you contact your web person to find out what you need to do to get this started.
+If you are not a hosting customer of ours (and why not?!) we recommend you contact your web host or "web guy" to find out what you need to do to get this started.